azuwey/solid-eureka/README.md

 - `<HOST>`: The name of your host name (for the local environment, it is `localhost`)
 - `<PORT>`: The port where your database server is running (typically `5432` for PostgreSQL)
 - `<DATABASE>`: The name of the [database](https://www.postgresql.org/docs/12/manage-ag-overview.html)
-- `<SCHEMA>`: The name of the [schema](https://www.postgresql.org/docs/12/ddl-schemas.html) inside the database

-## Running the application
+### Running the application in production mode

+#### Running the migrations

-To run the application you first need to migrate the database by running the following command:
+To run the migrations you need to run the following command:

 ```shell
 npx prisma migrate deploy
 ```

+Or if you would like to run the migration manually you can find the migration files under the [`prisma/migrations/*`](/prisma/migrations) folder, but make sure you run them in chronologically order.

+#### Without docker

-After you migrated the database, you can use the following commands to build and then run the application in production
+You can use the following commands to build and then run the application in production mode:
-mode:

 ```shell
 # Builds the application